krishnakumarg1984/phd_thesis/notes_tools_and_custom_codes/future_work.md

 - Permissions Summary for lionsimba mesh use
 - check for undefined references
 - generally check and match references
+- edit the path to main.tex in every file

 - enhanced spm paper
 - enchanced spm with KF